 Hi everyone!
 I thought with the release of The Emotional Wound Thesaurus: A Writer’s Guide to Psychological Trauma, I’d do a round up of posts on emotional wounds to help with this super-challenging area.

-There’s also a post on How to Show a Character Is Beginning To Heal From An Emotional Wound and How To Write About Emotional Trauma Without Triggering Readers.
+How to Show a Character Is Beginning To Heal From An Emotional Wound

 Other Mother Lode Posts